eclipse-tractusx/traceability-foss/docs/user-manual.md

 ##### Overview

 General production information.
-Information on the quality status of the supplier part/batch.
+Information on the quality status of the supplier part / batch.

 ##### Manufacturer data

-Detailed information on the IDs for the supplier part/batch.
+Detailed information on the IDs for the supplier part / batch.

 ##### Customer data

-Information about the identifiers at the customer (in this case own company) for the respective part/batch.
+Information about the identifiers at the customer (in this case own company) for the respective part / batch.

 #### Customer parts

 List view of customer parts and batches.
-Customer Parts that are in a quality alert are highlighted yellow.
+Customer parts that are in an active quality notification are highlighted yellow.

 #### Customer part details

-To open the detail view, click on the three dots icon of the desired item and select "View details".
+To open the detail view click on the three dots icon of the desired item and select "View details".
 More detailed information on the asset is listed.

 ![customer-parts-list-detailed-view](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/user-manual/parts/customer-parts-list-detailed-view.svg)